moonlight-mod/moonlight-mod.github.io/docs/03-dev/01-setup.md

 ## Build system

 moonlight uses [esbuild](https://esbuild.github.io) as its build system (`build.mjs`).
 This script is responsible for outputting `injector`, `node-preload`, and `web-preload` into `dist`, along with all core extensions.

+## Other dependencies

+moonlight uses some other packages that are not in the monorepo, like [LunAST](https://github.com/moonlight-mod/lunast), [moonmap](https://github.com/moonlight-mod/moonmap), and [mappings](https://github.com/moonlight-mod/mappings).
+When testing local forks, try [pnpm link](https://pnpm.io/cli/link).